International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_2_IDS_Connector.md

 - The _Configuration Management_ contains the configuration parameters for the IDS Protocols and the components in general.
 - The _User Management_ is responsible to provide user authentication for every interface of the components.
 Therefore, the user management can use external Identity Services or provide this service by itself.
 It also can be configured via an interface.

+## Special Connectors

+What type of Connector is to be implemented may depend on various aspects, such as the execution environment given or the current developmental stage regarding Data Services or Data Flows used.
+In the following, three exemplary scenarios are outlined:

+- _Developer Connector:_
+As is the case for the development of any software, developing Data Services or configuring Data Flows comprises several phases (specification, implementation, debugging, testing, profiling, etc.).
+For reasons of simplification, it may be useful to run Connectors without application container management.
+In doing so, the development process can be accelerated, as packing and starting the container can be omitted, and debugging can be done in the development environment.
+After successfully passing all tests, the configuration model used for the Developer Connector can be used to deploy a productive (live) Connector.
+Upon deployment in the live environment, the Connector is ready for being used.
+- _Mobile Connector:_
+Mobile operating systems (e.g., Android, iOS, or Windows Mobile) use platforms with limited hardware resources.
+In such environments, application container management is not necessarily required.
+The same applies for operating systems which do not support application containers, or systems without any operating system (e.g. microcontrollers).
+In such environments, Data Services (and the execution core) can be started directly on the host system, without requiring any virtualization.
+The differences between Connectors with containers and Connectors without containers can be met by different Execution Configurator modules.
+- _Embedded Connector:_
+Another way of Connector miniaturization offers the Embedded Connector.
+Embedded Connectors have the same design as Mobile Connectors, and do not necessarily require application container management either.
+However, unlike Mobile or Developer Connectors, the Configuration Manager is not part of the Connector hardware platform here, which is why remote configuration capabilities of the platform are required (e.g., using an API or configuration files).
+Additional steps for Connector miniaturization may include the use of a common runtime for all components, or simplified versions of the Data Router and the Data Bus.
+If data is to be sent to a fixed recipient only, a simple Data Bus client library may be sufficient.
+Similarly, it may be sufficient to hard-code a single, fixed connection to the Data Bus instead of using a configurable component.
+To save communication overhead, simple API calls inside the common runtime could be used.